 The antique lead (circa 1870) at the Blenman Inn was too delicate and inaccessible to perform repair method #1 – so our best, fall-back option was the overlay method.
-Careful tracings were made of the broken pieces of glass and replacement were cut out of new, matching gluechip glass.
+Careful tracings were made of the broken pieces of glass and replacements were cut out of new, matching gluechip glass.

 Working from the attic above the skylight, we remove the broken glass and old putty and clean the lead came with steel wool.
 We use 3M VHB (very high bonding and highly recommended) acrylic double-sided tape to attach the new glass to the lead came on the top of the skylight.

-Fortunately the 17 foot tall ceilings in the foyer below are so tall that the repair is imperceptible.
+Fortunately, the 17-foot tall ceilings in the foyer below are so tall that the repair is imperceptible.

 The Blenman Inn – a maintenance lesson and a morality tale

 Antique leaded glass skylights were like jewels in the ceilings of Victorian mansions during the gilded age.
-Believed to be the only exisiting Victorian mansion built out of adobe mud. the Blenman Inn was constructed in 1878 in downtown Tucson.
+Believed to be the only existing Victorian mansion built out of adobe mud. the Blenman Inn was constructed in 1878 in downtown Tucson.

 This beautiful stained glass skylight is one of two which have been proudly embellishing the ceiling of the Blenman Inn Constructed in San Francisco in the belle epoch style of the gilded age – it was transported by horse-drawn wagon all the way to the frontier town of Tucson in 1878

 The skylight owes its structural integrity and excellent preservation to the incorporation of reinforcing steel rebar which is skilfully bent to conform to the curves of the design.
 Note that 2 bar systems follow the N-S and E-W directions with an additional one (for insurance) parallel to ENE-WSW.